 - Chest tightness,

-- Flushing which, in women, is nearly always mistaken for perimenopause and menopause,
+- Flushing (i.e., skin becoming red and hot).
+Of note, in women, this is nearly always mistaken for perimenopause and menopause,

 - Pain, numbness, tingling in the extremities, and

 - Shortness of breath.

 Excess aldosterone is associated with eye diseases — particularly those affecting the retina.
 In those instances, patients with PA will experience floating specks or webs, as well as blurred or distorted vision.

 Some patients with hyperaldosteronism develop allergies (e.g., to drugs and foods, or seasonal).
 As a result of relations between aldosterone production and the hypothalamus (i.e., the part of the brain that regulates body temperature), patients with PA often experience bouts of overheating and/or chills.